Philadelphia Construction Accident Attorney

 - A crane that is not adequately maintained and lacks necessary safety equipment.

-- Crane damages caused by weather events such as lightning strikes and tornadoes.
+- Crane damages are caused by weather events such as lightning strikes and tornadoes.

 - Unsafe Equipment